Fashionformer: A simple, Effective and Unified Baseline for Human Fashion Segmentation and Recognition: Experiment

 \subsection{Settings}

-\textbf{Dataset.} We carry out our experiments on Fahshionpedia~\cite{jia2020fashionpedia}, ModaNet ~\cite{zheng_modanet} and DeepFashion~\cite{liuLQWTcvpr16DeepFashion} dataset.
-Fahshionpedia is a new challenging fashion dataset which contains 45,632 images for training and 1,158 images for validation.
+\textbf{Dataset.} We carry out our experiments on Fashionpedia~\cite{jia2020fashionpedia}, ModaNet ~\cite{zheng_modanet} and DeepFashion~\cite{liuLQWTcvpr16DeepFashion} dataset.
+Fashionpedia is a new challenging fashion dataset which contains 45,632 images for training and 1,158 images for validation.
 ModaNet contains 52,254 images for training.
 Since the online server of ModaNet is closed, we randomly sample 4,000 images from the training dataset for testing.
-DeepFashion datasets have 6,817 images for training, 3,112 images for testing.
+DeepFashion datasets have 6,817 images for training and 3,112 images for testing.
 For both ModaNet and DeepFashion datasets, we retrain the several representative baselines~\cite{maskrcnn,tian2020conditional,zhang2021knet} for fair comparison.
-We use the challenging Fahshionpedia dataset for ablation and analysis since it contains both segmentation and attribute labels.
+We use the challenging Fashionpedia dataset for ablation and analysis, since it contains both segmentation and attribute labels.
 We only report the instance segmentation results on the two remaining datasets.